Code-Institute-Submissions/CE-MS2/README.md

   ###  Features Left to Implement

   * __High Scores__ - A page that displays a list of high scores from each respective game.

+  *__Trivia Quiz Topics Extension__ - Further options for the user to select their desired topic before taking the quiz.
+The only one available on the site is a nature & science general quiz with the questions fetched from OpenTriviaDB API.

  ## Technologies Used